theoden8/simplex-method/README.md

 This program provides two static libraries: vector and matrix (both tested) with various algorithms.
 The aim of this project was to implement simplex method, but because on the way of understanding how to implement it I created a Matrix class with useful operations algorithms, it was convenient to elaborate a little bit on linear algebra in C++ and to implement vectors, LUDecomposition, Determinant and more.

-## Inconsistencies
+## Bugs/Errors

-Method `GaussianElimination` is not yet properly tested and `SimplexMethod` is only validated by hand.
+Method `GaussianElimination` is not yet properly tested (causes termination in some cases) and `SimplexMethod` is only verified by hand.

 ## Compilation